AntJanus/WebDevelopment.META/Book/4-Better Developer/3-preventing-burnout.md

 ---
 content:

 Burning out is an issue that all developers face.
 And younger developers are often not aware of.
 To put it simply, a burnout is a state where one is overly fatigued by continued over-exertion.
 A burnout, left untreated, can result in terrible consequences.
+Think of it as an Athlete training without a break to let their muscles heal.

 This doesn't stop from managers pushing, however, nor does it stop developers from continuously working away through a burnout.